 What is Data for Decisions?

-Data for Decisions is a University of Melbourne research initiative that collects de-identified electronic medical records from general medical practices for research.
+Data for Decisions, incorporating the Patron program of research, is a University of Melbourne research initiative that collects de-identified electronic medical records from general medical practices for research.
 General medical practices across Victoria are invited to contribute de-identified data.

 What is the data used for?